 All Regis High School students will receive summer reading assignments for their courses for the upcoming school year.
 Students are responsible for obtaining the books and completing the reading prior to the start of the academic year.
-The summer reading list is also available on the school website.

 TEACHERS' LOUNGE, TEACHERS' WORK ROOM & MAILROOM